yoyoyoju/TIL/java/w8_Interfaces.md

 ### Type
 * The type of an object can be different from its class.
 * one can cast, if and only if the variable's type is really what we try to change it into.
-    * but not usually a best practice;
+    * but not usually a best practice
     * one of the only cases where that is legitimate is in connection with the `equals` method.
 * one can create a list containing interface-type objects
 ```java